Skip to Main Content

 Overview

 At St. George's, each of these databases can be searched using a specialist search tool.
-For example, for Medline and Embase, these databases are searched using the Ovid search tool, and for CINAHL it is the EBSCOhost search tool and for BNI, the platform used is by ProQuest.
-NHS staff access to databases via these platforms too but they require an OpenAthens account).
-This type of search can be broken down into the following stages:
+For example, Medline and Embase are searched using the Ovid search tool.
+CINAHL is searched using the EBSCOhost search tool.
+For BNI, the platform used is ProQuest.

 Plan - Build - Review - Manage